Massachusetts law states that your failure to receive a tax bill does not invalidate the tax or the proceedings for collection.

 Postmarks are not considered payment in a timely fashion per Massachusetts General Law.
 Interest at an annual rate of 14% per annum is assessed on all payments received after the due dates.
 Interest on Real Estate and Personal Property taxes is charged from the due date until the tax is paid.
 A tax balance still remaining unpaid after May 1st will result in the issuance of a demand bill and an additional $20.00 fee.
 It is the responsibility of the taxpayer to ensure that tax bills arrive in the Collector's office on or before the due dates.
 The failure to receive your tax bill does not stay the collection of that bill.
 Billing addresses are updated with the Assessor’s office click here to update your address.

-1) Mail a copy of the tax bill and a check or money order to Collector, Holland Town Hall, 27 Sturbridge Road, Holland, MA 01521.
+- Mail the remittance copy of the tax bill and a check or money order to Collector, Holland Town Hall, 27 Sturbridge Road, Holland, MA 01521.

-3) Use the drop-off mail box located at the side entrance of the Town Hall where residents may drop off tax payments.
-Payments left in the box will be credited the next business day.
+- Use the mail slot in the Tax Collector's door in the Town Hall, or drop-off mail box located at the side entrance of the Town Hall.
 Please do not put cash in the drop box!

-5) Credit and Debit cards can be used in the office as well.
-Fees do apply
+- Credit and Debit cards can be used in the office as well.
+Fees do apply.

 You should file for an abatement application with the Holland Board of Assessor’s within 30 days of the date of issue of the 1st actual personal property tax bill (typically the 3rd quarter bill) if you feel you are being taxed unjustly.
 The Tax Collector cannot waive fees or adjust your tax bill.
 Please Click Here to access forms